-Sadness, fury, violence in Seattle over death of George Floyd.
-Durkan calls for curfew, National Guard
+Violence, destruction mar Seattle protests over the death of George Floyd

 A protest on Friday night in Seattle’s Chinatown International District also turned confrontational.
 Some in the crowd broke windows and set off fireworks.
 Officers used pepper spray and flash bang devices and made seven arrests on suspicion of assault on an officer, failure to disperse, obstructing and resisting arrest.

 A widely circulated video shows an officer pushing a man to the ground during a chaotic scene.
-As the man was held down, at least one officer punched him, while a nearby demonstrator yelled “that’s abuse!”
+As the man was held down, at least one officer punched him, while a nearby demonstrator yelled, “That’s abuse!”

 A high-level police source said officers were reacting to the protester trying to strike them with a frozen water bottle.

-In a Saturday statement, the police department said: “Under SPD’s policies relating to crowd management and review of force, any force that is used during the course of last night’s event will undergo a high level of scrutiny and review by the chain of command, SPD’s Force Review Board, the Office of Police Accountability, and the Office of the Inspector General.”
+In a Saturday statement, the Police Department said: “Under SPD’s policies relating to crowd management and review of force, any force that is used during the course of last night’s event will undergo a high level of scrutiny and review by the chain of command, SPD’s Force Review Board, the Office of Police Accountability, and the Office of the Inspector General.”

 The statement also defended the department’s record of monitoring hundreds of protests a year, “the vast majority without incident or arrests” and said it would “continue to support the peaceful exercise of First Amendment rights.
 We will not, however, tolerate violence and property destruction.”

-The mayor also said she could not abide by what she saw occurring.
+The mayor also said she could not abide what she saw occurring.

 “For periods, our firefighters could not access the fires to put them out, because it was not safe to do so,” Durkan said.

-That was why, she said during a news conference, she had to sign emergency orders, including the curfew and a ban on possessing, transporting, buying or selling weapons in an area of central Seattle.
+That was why, she said during a news conference, she had to sign emergency orders, including the curfew and a ban on possessing, transporting, buying or selling weapons in an area of Central Seattle.
+Not all of the details of the ban were made clear Saturday night.

-She also said the city would investigate how police officers have used force against demonstrators and hold officers accountable for any misconduct.
+She also said the city would investigate how police officers used force against demonstrators and hold officers accountable for any misconduct.

-Seattle City Council leaders are asking Durkan’s administration for a briefing next Wednesday on the police department’s response to the protests, as well as a “detailed after-action” report.
+Seattle City Council leaders are asking Durkan’s administration for a briefing Wednesday on the Police Department’s response, as well as a “detailed after-action” report.

-Council President M. Lorena González and Councilmember Lisa Herbold, who chairs the council’s public safety committee, said they want to
+Council President M. Lorena González and Councilmember Lisa Herbold, who chairs the council’s public safety committee, said they want to hear about injuries and arrests, as well as “health and safety impacts on our downtown core.”

 Despite the dark turn on Saturday, Marjae Cole, 21, said she felt hopeful as she left the Not this Time! rally, which she attended with family and friends.
 She said she was heartened by the turnout and diversity of people.